 You should now be up and running again with a pair of reconnected AirPods.

-Please note that if you previously made any custom settings for your AirPods you will need to make them again after this procedure.
+Please note that if you previously made any custom settings for your AirPods, you will need to make them again after this procedure.

 If this has not worked…

-If the above fix has not worked for you, you need to charge either just your AirPods or both your AirPods and their case.
+If the above fix has not worked for you, you need to charge either your AirPods or both your AirPods and their case.
 The first thing to do is to work out what you need to charge.

-Take your AirPods out of their case and look at the LED on the case.
+- Take your AirPods out of their case and look at the LED on the case.

-2. Recharge your AirPods
+2. Recharge Your AirPods

 This time, after you have put your AirPods back in their case and closed the lid, leave them there for about twenty minutes before carrying on with the rest of the procedure.

 After you finish the procedure, your AirPods should be reconnected.

-3. Recharge your AirPods and AirPods Case
+3. Recharge Your AirPods and AirPods Case

-Put your AirPods in the case and close the lid.
+- Put your AirPods in the case and close the lid.

-Plug the Lightning cable into the Lightning connector on the bottom of the case, then plug the other end of the cable into a USB charger or computer port.
+- Plug the Lightning cable into the Lightning connector on the bottom of the case, then plug the other end of the cable into a USB charger or computer port.

-Wait for about one hour.
+- Wait for about one hour.

-After this go back to our first section on resetting your AirPods and pairing them again with your cellphone.
-Re-start the procedure from the beginning and hopefully, you will be okay.
+After this, go back to our first section on resetting your AirPods and pairing them again with your cellphone.
+Re-start the procedure from the beginning, and hopefully, you will be okay.

-4. Reset your iPhone or iPad
+4. Restart Your iPhone or iPad

-Wait a few moments and then power back up your device.
+- Wait a few moments, and then power back up your device.

 After this, go back to our first section on resetting your AirPods and pairing them again with your cellphone.
-Restart the procedure from the beginning and hopefully, you will be okay.
+Restart the procedure from the beginning, and hopefully, you will be okay.

 5. Update AirPods Firmware

 Unfortunately, there are no clear guidelines on how to force update the AirPods firmware.
 So, here’s what you need to do.

 Put one AirPod into the case and connect it to your Apple device.
 Listen to some music for about 5 or 10 minutes, then put the paired AirPod away.
 Grab the other AirPod and repeat this step.

-Go to your phone Bluetooth settings and remove the two AirPods that you separately connect and sync with your device in the steps above.
+Go to your phone’s Bluetooth settings and remove the two AirPods you separately connect and sync with your device in the steps above.